2024-2025 Academic Catalog

 OPS 480.
 Supply Chain Management Strategies.
 3 Hours

 Concepts, analytical techniques, and solution methods for designing and managing integrated supply chains.
 Strategic issues of integrated supply chain design and management, including inventory management, logistics network design, distribution systems, strategic alliances, value of information for centralized decisions and risk-pooling, information technology and decision support, and international supply chain management.
-Prerequisites: OPS 301, DSC 375.
+Prerequisites: OPS 301 and (DSC 375 or OPS 375).

 OPS 481.
 Principles of Procurement.
 3 Hours